ubavic/mint/README.md

 ## TODO

-Mint is still early in development phase, and here is a list of features that might be developed at some point:
+Mint is still in the early development phase.
+Below is a list of features that may be developed in the future:

- + command IDs
+ + Command IDs
- + command parameters
+ + Command parameters
- + intuitive handling of multiple files
+ + Intuitive handling of multiple files
- + begin/end commands
+ + Begin/end commands
- + implicit command arguments
+ + Implicit command arguments
- + parameter typing
+ + Parameter typing
- + parameter description
+ + Parameter description
- + more optimized tokenizer/parser/writer
+ + More optimized tokenizer/parser/writer
- + schema validation
+ + Schema validation
  + JSON input/output
- + stable API
+ + Stable API
- + allow schema written in `atex`
+ + Allow schema written in atex
  + WASM filters
- + language server and extensions for editor
+ + Language server and extensions for editors

 ## License